Battle of Las Guasimas: Inaccuracies

 There are several inaccuracies in the movie.
 The Colt Rapid Firing guns seen in the movie's depiction of the battle were never used in the actual fight as the mules that hauled the disassembled weapons, bolted with the first Spanish fire dumping the guns on the ground and temporarily jamming their firing mechanisms beyond easy field repair.
 Lieutenant Pershing was not in command of the regular cavalry troops.
-In the final assault, the commander of the two regular and volunteer regiments were no where near each other.
+In the final assault, the commander of the two regular and volunteer regiments were nowhere near each other.
 The Rough Riders were on the left flank and the regulars were on the right – exactly the opposite to the movie.
 Roosevelt was not at the far right end of the Rough Riders line, near the regulars.
 Instead, he was on the far left end of the Rough Riders, having been ordered to take over the wounded Major Alexander Brodie's squadron of troops D, E and F. Trooper Harry Hefner was not found dying at the old dystellery house.
 He was left, wounded, prompted up and continuing to fire.
 He was found dead after the battle.
 The man shot along with Hamilton Fish was Trooper Ed Culver.
 He was not the porter to the officers.